Skip to main content

 A few things to consider:

-You will be infusing either every-other-week, weekly, or more frequent (2-7 times a week) depending on what you and your healthcare provider feel is appropriate
+With cutaquig, you will be infusing either every-other-week, weekly, or more frequently (2-7 times a week) depending on what you and your healthcare provider feel is appropriate

 You will be infusing under the skin